MehulChourasia28/BotStack-01/README.md

-# Russian Roulette Bot Game
+# Botstack 01 - Russian Roulette Bot Game

 A strategic turn-based game implementation where players (bots or humans) face off in a Russian Roulette-style challenge with tactical items and multiple rounds.
 This project was developed as part of a competitive programming exercise.